rss21www/rss2021/_information/paperDiscussions.md

 name/title, or choose filter 'Track Papers'.)

 First check the general description and embedded pre-recorded talk.
-At the bottom of the description you should also find the raw zoom link, which should be the same send to you by email when we scheduled your meeting.
+At the bottom of the description you should also find the full zoom link, which should be the same send to you by email when we scheduled your meeting.
 (You could also retrieve it by logging into zoom.us with the Email associated to our RSS zoom account.)